Become a school governor

 Appointments usually last for four years and you can attend appropriate training.

 A governor's role

-As part of the governing body, you are responsible for making sure the school provides good quality education.
+As part of the governing board, you are responsible for making sure the school provides good quality education.
 Together with the headteacher, you set the school aims and policies.

-Every school has a governing body.
+Every school has a governing board.
 It normally includes: